-While you and your partner are living in the same house, you will each receive an AOW pension at the rate for a married person, which is based on 50% of the net minimum wage.
-If your partner goes into a nursing home for long-term care, you can ask for your AOW pensions to be converted to pensions at the rate for a single person.
-Even though you are still married, you will then each receive an AOW pension based on 70% of the net minimum wage.
+As long as you both live in the same house, you and your partner will each receive an AOW pension at the rate for a married person, which is based on 50% of the net minimum wage.
+In the following two situations, you can apply for an AOW pension at the rate for a single person while remaining married:

-It may seem a good idea to have your AOW pensions converted to pensions at the rate for a single person, because you and your partner will receive more.
-However, there are also possible disadvantages to be considered.
-(See below).
+It may seem a good idea to have your AOW pensions converted to pensions at the rate for a single person because you and your partner will receive a higher AOW pension.
+However, there are also possible disadvantages to be considered (see below).

-Not everyone will benefit from getting an AOW pension at the rate for a single person.
+It will not necessarily be to your advantage to get an AOW pension at the rate for a single person.

-- Your partner will have to pay a much higher contribution under the National Act on Exceptional Medical Expenses (AWBZ).
+- Your partner will have to pay a much higher contribution under the Long-term Care Act (Wlz) or the Social Support Act (Wmo).
 The amount of this contribution is established by the Central Administration Office (CAK).

-- You may receive less health care allowance or housing benefit.
+- You may receive a lower health care benefit or rent benefit.

 - If you receive a company pension, that may also be affected.

-if one partner dies, the surviving partner will normally not be entitled to an AOW death grant.
+- If one of you dies, the surviving partner will not be entitled to a death grant under the AOW scheme.

 We advise you to contact the Dutch Tax Administration (Belastingdienst), the CAK, and your pension fund, if applicable, before deciding whether to have your pensions converted.